zhizhizhizhizhi/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: UC3 - Delete a flashcard**
+### Use case: UC3 - Delete a flashcard

 **MSS:**

-1. User deletes a flashcard by index.
+1. User deletes a flashcard by the index.
 2. System displays the flashcard to be deleted and asks for confirmation.
 3. User confirms deletion of flashcard.
 4. System deletes the flashcard.